-The calmness is partially due to the drugs action on the nervous system, and partially due to a loss of coordination and motor control from overly relaxed muscles.
+The calmness is partially due to the drug's action on the nervous system, and partially due to a loss of co-ordination and motor control from overly relaxed muscles.

 After taking the drug for a period of time, severe psychological disturbances can occur.
 Paradoxically, these side effects are some of the same ones for which it was prescribed in the first place.

 The user may begin to feel anxious and lose sleep.
-In some cases hallucinations can occur.
+In some cases, hallucinations can occur.
 The muscles no longer relax, but become spastic.
 Mood swings are frequent and extreme.

-Addiction to Diazepam
+Addiction to diazepam

 Other people take the drug recreationally, but they erroneously believe they can control their use of it.
-Some abusers use the drug to potentiate the effects of other drugs.
+Some abusers use the drug to increase the effects of other drugs.
 This can lead to overdose and death.